Tanner Crunelle

 Overview

 Tanner Crunelle is a second-year Ph.D. student in the Department of Literatures in English at Cornell University.
-He studies poetic form—its political affordances and ethical engagements—in transtemporal frames, with a particular focus 21st- and 20th- century U.S. American poetry.
+He studies poetic form—its political affordances and ethical engagements—in transtemporal frames, with a focus on 21st- and 20th- century U.S. American poetry.
 Investments in continental literary and cultural theory, feminist praxis, and U.S. Southern studies also reflect in his teaching, research, and life as a poet.

 Research Focus